-History in the Foundation Stage is taught under the umbrella of 'Understanding the World'.
-The children are supported in developing the knowledge, skills and understanding that helps them to make sense of the world.
+History in the Foundation Stage is taught within the themes of 'Understanding the World' and 'Knowledge of the World'.
+The children are supported in developing the knowledge, skills and understanding that helps them to make sense of the world around them.
 The pupils are encouraged to talk about their families and past and present events in their lives.
 Planning follows the interest and needs of the children each half term - for example, in FS1, a focus on the children's own personal histories was inspired by the children's interest in how they have changed over time.